Change Password

 Description

-cc_type int 1 1 or 2 1 or if not sets means to calculate weakly connected components (WCC), 2 means to calculate strongly connected components (SCC)
+cc_type int 1, 2 1 Yes 1 means weakly connected component (WCC), 2 means strongly connected component (SCC)

 filename_community_id _id,community_id